tmdc-io/typesense-operator/README.md

 - `storage.size`: the size of the underlying `PersistentVolume`, defaults to `100Mi`
 - `storage.storageClassName`: the storage class to use, defaults to `standard`

-The _status_ of the CRD includes a single property, `condition` of type `[]metav1.Condition`.
+The _status_ of the CRD includes a single property, `condition`, of type `[]metav1.Condition`.
 There is actually only one condition, `ConditionReady`, which steers the whole reconciliation process and results to `true` or `false` by evaluating the aggregated health of the cluster.
+There are 5 different condition reasons that can lead to a ready or not ready condition of the CRD:

+- `QuorumReady`: the Typesense cluster is provisioned and fully **operational**
+- `QuorumNotReady`: the Typesense cluster is provisioned but **not operational**
+- `QuorumDegraded`: the Typesense cluster is provisioned but **not operational**, and scheduled for downgrade to single instance
+- `QuorumUpgraded`: the Typesense cluster is provisioned and fully **operational** as a single instance and scheduled for an upgrade to desired replicas
+- `QuorumNeedsIntervention`: the Typesense cluster is provisioned but **not operational**, the allocated memory or disk are not sufficient and administrative intervention is required

 ### Background